mkaya13/react-todo-list/README.md

 # Todo List with React

+- To-do List created with react to explore the features of react!

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).